robertxgray/bweapons_modpack/README.md

 Railgun, apart from requiring ammo also needs to be charged with technic EUs.

+Magic tomes use mana and don't wear down, wear bar of staves represent their "charge", and they can be recharged by combining them with februm crystals on the crafting grid.

 ## Settingtypes
 Modpack provides some settings, accessible via "Settings->All Settings->Mods->bweapons_api
 You can also put these settings directly to your minetest.conf